Newar language: Classical Newar

-It is during this period that the earliest dated document written entirely in Newar was written, a palm-leaf manuscript preserved in Uku Bāhā, a Buddhist monastery in Lalitpur, which dates from 1114.
+Following the Licchavi period, Sanskrit remained the dominant language of written sources in Nepal with Newar appearing more commonly since the 12th century.
+The earliest dated document written entirely in Newar that has been found till date, a palm-leaf manuscript preserved in Uku Bāhā, a Buddhist monastery in Lalitpur, dates from 1114 (NS 234).
 Following is a line from the document which mostly deals with business transaction.